koshkinHSE/party-ping-bot/README.md

-# party-ping-bot
+# Party Ping Bot
-Ping all users in Telegram group by sending "@all"
+Telegram bot that allows you to ping all member in group by sending "@all"

-(In progress)
+(Readme in progress)